Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 Lastly, `Entry` is *activatable*.
-Users usually do this by pressing the enter key while the cursor is inside the entry.
-This does not cause any behavior initially, but we can connect to the `activate` signal of `Entry` to trigger behavior.
+Users usually do this by pressing the enter key while the cursor is inside the `Entry`.
+This does not cause any behavior initially, but we can connect to the `activate` signal of `Entry` to choose a custom function to be called.

 Other than `activate`, `Entry` has one more signal `text_changed`, which is emitted whenever the internal buffer changes, including when set programmatically using `set_text`.